What is Allimed?

 So, What is Allimed?

-No matter what way way you chose to take it, Allimed’s pure allicin form has proven to be a healthier alternative to pharmaceutical antibiotics as we discover more and more about the risks of antibiotics and gut dysbiosis.
+No matter what way you chose to take it, Allimed’s pure allicin form has proven to be a healthier alternative to pharmaceutical antibiotics as we discover more and more about the risks of antibiotics and gut dysbiosis.

 What is Allicin?

 Allicin is the major biologically active component of garlic.
 It is mainly responsible for the antibacterial activity in garlic, but allicin also has lipid-lowering, anti-blood coagulation, anti-hypertension, anti-cancer, antioxidant and antimicrobial effects.
+Discovering that Allicin was responsible for most of the health benefits of garlic was a major breakthrough in 1944 by Italian Chemist C.J.
+Cavallito.

 Since the chemistry of garlic is complex, you won’t find allicin in fresh garlic.
 Fresh garlic contains an enzyme called “allinase” and “alliin”, which are contained in different parts of the garlic plant.
-This unique structure is designed as a defence mechanism against microbial pathogens of the soil.
+This unique structure is designed as a defense mechanism against microbial pathogens of the soil.
 When fungi or other soil pathogens attack the cloves, the membrane of those compartments is destroyed, and all the alliin is converted into a new compound called allicin.

 Allimed VS Traditional Garlic Supplements